Solsynth/HyperNet.Messaging/README.md

-# Hydrogen.Messaging
+# Hypernet.Messaging

-The instant message service in Hydrogen universe.
+The instant message service in Hypernet universe.